 - A business loan application (SBA Form 5)

-Additional documents needed for your company and the applicants:
+Additional documents needed for your company and the applicants include:

 You may be required to have collateral (some money or other assets) to be accepted for this loan.
-The SBA says it "will not decline a loan for lack of collateral, but requires you to pledge what is available."
+The SBA won't decline a loan for lack of collateral, but it requires you to pledge what is available.

 What Is the Process for Disaster Loan Approval?

-- Then they verify the physical damage and economic damage to your business and make an estimate
+Next, it will verify the physical damage and/or economic damage to your business and make an estimate.

-- The loan process then takes over, including gathering information, asking for documents, and requesting insurance coverage information.
-This is the point where you may be asked for collateral
+The loan process then takes over, including working with a designated lender, gathering information, asking for documents, and requesting insurance coverage information.

 How Can I Increase My Chances of Getting a Disaster Recovery Loan?

-- Check your credit rating to make sure it is going to be acceptable.
+- Check your credit rating: Make sure it meets the requirements for eligibility.
 If you have poor credit you may need to repair your credit before applying.
 If you have a business credit rating, that's great.
 If not, you will need to use your personal credit rating.

-- Before you submit anything to the SBA, print out all the forms that need to be submitted and go through them carefully answering all the questions.
+- Print out all forms: Before you submit anything to the SBA, print out all the forms that need to be submitted and go through them carefully answering all the questions.
 Don't make the loan officer have to come back and ask you more questions or request more information.

-- Make sure you have all of your documents, including required tax returns and company documents and that they are complete and accurate.
+- Have all documents ready: Make sure you have all of your documents ready to go, including the required tax returns and company documents.
+Also, ensure they are complete and accurate.